KrisLloyd/Python/README.md

   Program that uses REST APIs to interact with the OpenDaylight SDN controller to implement forwarding policy.

+<br></br>
+### Competitions

+* <a href="https://github.com/KrisLloyd/Python/tree/master/OpenDaylight#about" target="_blank">Google Kick Start</a>

+  One of Google's online coding competitions offering programmers of all skill levels the opportunity to hone your skills through a series of online rounds hosted throughout the year.

+<br></br>
 ### Utilities

 * <a href="https://github.com/KrisLloyd/Python/tree/master/AreaCalculator#about" target="_blank">Area Calculator</a>